Need help with electroless/immersion tin plating

 As high school chemistry students may have learned, if you place an iron nail into a copper sulphate solution, it becomes copper plated; or if you place a copper object into silver nitrate it becomes silver plated.
 The reason is that copper is more noble than iron, so dissolved copper ions will steal electrons from iron metal, turning the positively charged copper ions into neutral copper metal atoms, and dissolving the iron metal atoms into the solution as positively charged iron ions.
 Similarly, silver is more noble than copper, and silver will "immersion plate" onto copper.
 Immersion plating is sometimes alternately called "displacement plating" because one metal displaces another from solution.

-One reason for drawing the distinction between "immersion plating" and "electroless plating" is that, in immersion plating, as soon as the object has a very very thin plating on it, so the substrate metal is no longer exposed, the plating stops -- it won't get any thicker.
+One reason for drawing the distinction between "immersion plating" and "electroless plating" is that, in immersion plating, as soon as the object has a very thin plating on it, so the substrate metal is no longer exposed, the plating stops -- it can't get any thicker.
 But quite thick plating is possible with "auto catalytic electroless plating" because it can continue long after the substrate is coated.

 - A. Hello, Gordon,